galamo/91/react/my-album/README.md

 2. add button delete
 3. clicking on the delete will lunch onDelete function in the parent component button here => <SingleComment/> delete logic here => <Comments>

+# Homework

+1. Add an option to increase the font size in the comment using a button +
+2. Add an option to decrease the font size in the comment using a button -
+3. support comments adding,removing comments in AlbumEvent